 Jeannette grew up in the gracious Kenwood section of Chicago in the Richardson Romanesque-style mansion her grandfather had built and in 1912 gave to her mother as a birthday gift.
-It was richly detailed with stained-glass windows and carved mahogany cabinetry, and her artistic mother, Elizabeth Morse Genius, bought American Impressionist paintings, many in the Morse collection today, to hang on the walls.
+It was richly detailed with stained-glass windows and carved mahogany cabinetry, and her artistic mother, Elizabeth Morse Genius (1872–1928), bought American Impressionist paintings, many in the Morse collection today, to hang on the walls.
 As with many wealthy families of the period, the Geniuses also collected Tiffany glass.

 As a child, Jeannette visited Winter Park and had fond memories of Osceola Lodge, the home on Lake Osceola that her grandfather renovated and decorated in the Arts and Crafts style around 1905.
 It stands today a few blocks from the Morse Museum, exactly as it was when she visited in the early 1900s.

-Jeannette was educated in private schools in Chicago, at Dana Hall in Wellesley, Massachusetts, and at Pine Manor Junior College in Chestnut Hill, Massachusetts.
+Jeannette was educated in private schools in Chicago, at Dana Hall in Wellesley, Massachusetts, and at Pine Manor Junior College in Chestnut Hill (later Wellesley).
 She studied art in New York at the Grand Central School of Art and Art Students League.
 Her teachers included abstract German painter Hans Hofmann, and a number of her early works reflect that influence.
 She continued painting throughout her life.
 Exhibitions of her work were held in New York and other such diverse venues as the Currier Museum of Art in Manchester, New Hampshire; the Butler Art Institute in Youngstown, Ohio; the Kunst Museum in Bern, Switzerland; the Royal Scottish Academy Galleries in Edinburgh, Scotland; and the Château de la Napoule in Mandelieu-la-Napoule, France.

 While in New York, Jeannette worked as an interior designer.
 She was a longtime member of the American Society of Interior Designers, and she exhibited her art-inspired rooms from Palm Beach to New York.
 At the Morse, the interiors she built around the objects in the collection were known as vignettes.
 They are a tradition the Museum continues today.